ekedonald/DevOps-Projects/19-Deploying-Applications-Into-Kubernetes-Cluster/README.md

 ### Step 3: Expose a Service on a Server's Public IP Address & Static Port

-Sometimes, it may be needed to directly access the application using the public IP of the server (when we speak of a K8s cluster we can replace 'server' with 'node') the Pod is running on.
+Sometimes, it may be needed to directly access the application using the public IP of the server (when we speak of a K8s cluster we can replace **server** with **node**) the Pod is running on.
 This is when the [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) service type comes in handy.

 A **NodePort** service type exposes the service on a static port on the node's IP address.
 NodePorts are in the `30000-32767` range by default, which means a NodePort is unlikely to match a service’s intended port (for example, 80 may be exposed as 30080).